biophiliarts

 biophilia: bʌɪə(ʊ)ˈfɪlɪə noun: a genetically determined affinity of human beings with the natural world.

+Aristotle defined it as "love of life" and there are antecedents in the philosophies of Confucianism and Taoism.
 Popularized by the late Harvard biologist and theorist Edward O.Wilson in the 1980's, the principles of 'biophilia' permeate contemporary art, architecture and design practice around the globe.

-biophiliarts.com contextualizes artists, architects and designers who connect us to the rich biodiversity of the planet.
-We encourage connectivity between practitioners, theorists, collectors, travellers and audiences who share a love of Art and Nature.
+Creative practitioners, like scientists, play a significant role in monitoring, nurturing and interpreting the beauty, complexity and fragility of the natural world. biophiliarts.com contextualizes artists, architects and designers who connect us to the rich biodiversity of the planet.
+We encourage connectivity between practitioners, theorists, collectors, cultural tourism and audiences who share a love of Art and Nature.

 Jo Moulton JOMO